-4.6.9 Occupations, Sources of Livelihood and Income Levels
+4.6.8 Occupations, Sources of Livelihood and Income Levels

-Within the study area of sub-projects, Rahuki Distry, a canal-irrigated &rain-fed agriculture, as well as livestock are the main sources of income for the people.
-Major crops of the area, which is at subsistence level include wheat (50 Maunds/acre) and vegetables.
+Within the study area of sub-projects, canal-irrigated &rain-fed agriculture, as well as livestock are the main sources of income for the people.
+Major crops of the area, which is at subsistence level include wheat (40 Maunds/acre) and vegetables.